HodardHazwinayo/Hadoop-Spark-NuoDB-Confluent-Platforms-Stack-Cheat_Shit/Advanced Postgres Configurations and llow Remote Access.md

 6. host    all             all             your_client_machine2_ip/32               md5
 7. host    all             all             your_client_machine3_ip/32               md5

+#### Or Accept from trusted subnet
+1. host all all x.x.0.0/32 md5 [Less number of connected machines]
+2. host all all x.x.0.0/24 md5 [Medium number of connected machines]
+3. host all all x.x.0.0/16 md5 [Recommended and High number of connected machines]

 #### Update Firewall Rules
 sudo firewall-cmd --add-service=postgresql --permanent sudo firewall-cmd --reload